Resume

 Core competence

-• Development of wireless, enterprise, and embedded systems
+• Architecture, design, and development of wireless, enterprise, and embedded systems

-• High volume, secure, transactional enterprise application development and integration
+• High volume, secure, transactional enterprise applications and integration

-• Real time embedded systems running Linux, VxWorks, and custom operating systems
+• Real time embedded systems and device drivers

 • 15 years experience in object oriented development and methodologies